 Next intake: 2024 MarchKey Facts

 The MSc in diabetes is practical and clinically focused, and the knowledge gained from studying this course can be applied directly to your everyday practice.
 This MSc in diabetes is specially developed for busy doctors, nurses and pharmacists and we've designed the course to help healthcare professionals complete their education faster, giving them a jump-start on their career.

-The successful completion of this MSc Diabetes course will enable graduates to have:
+The successful completion of this flexible and economical course will enable you to have:

 - A greater understanding of the multidisciplinary approach to the care of people with diabetes.

 - Experience of developing local guidelines, patient information literature or care pathways, which will be part of individual and group activities.

 - A greater confidence and understanding of the management of people with diabetes through case studies and discussion.

 - Improved critical analysis of published data and data interpretation.